detectiveren/CyberAPIProject/README.md

 ( WEB TESTING )

+Ensure all the JS files have the response variable fetch URL changed to the host if you are using linux

+For example in ```sampleSensitiveData_secure.js```, change the following ```const response = await fetch('http://127.0.0.1:8000/secure-api/sampleData?sampleDataNumber=' + num, { method: 'get'});``` to ```const response = await fetch('http://10.0.2.5:8000/secure-api/sampleData?sampleDataNumber=' + num, { method: 'get'});```

+Also like the above, make sure both unsecure_api.py and secure_api.py have the correct host in the code depending on the platform, the host is 10.0.0.5 for Ubuntu Server

-Whether you are using Windows or Linux, to test the web versions of interactions between the client and API, go to http://127.0.0.1:8000/ if you are on Windows or http://10.0.2.4:8000/ if you are on Linux
+Whether you are using Windows or Linux, to test the web versions of interactions between the client and API, go to http://127.0.0.1:8000/ if you are on Windows or http://10.0.2.5:8000/ if you are on Linux

 On the web page, interact with the API that is running